SocialHarvest/harvester/README.md

 The dependencies should be handled automatically but you may need to call ```go get```.

+You'll need to copy the ```data``` directory (and its contents) to be next to the program you run.
+So if you build the harvester, ensure where ever you put the harvester binary, you have this data directory sitting in the same directory.
+This will change in the future, but for now it contains the data sets for detecting gender.

 If you're using a SQL database, be sure to setup your tables using the SQL files in the ```scripts``` directory.
 It'll save you a lot of trouble.
 However, these will change quite frequently during development until Social Harvest has a stable version released.